 Kids get migraine headaches too.
 Migraine headaches often run in families.
 A migraine can be triggered by a variety of things.
 This can include certain foods (chocolate, cheese, fast food) or odours, smoke, bright light, stress, dehydration, hunger, or lack of sleep.

-Without treatment, your child's migraine headache can last 4 to 72 hours.
+Without treatment, your child's migraine headache can last 2 to 72 hours.
 For most children, migraine headaches return from time to time.
 Home treatment can help reduce how often and how uncomfortable the migraine headaches are.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter J120 in the search box to learn more about "Migraine Headaches in Children: Care Instructions."
+Enter J120 in the search box to learn more about "Migraine Headaches in Children: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.